 Utilities have to follow the regional, national and international regulations that specify the acceptable voltage range.
 For example, in Finland regulations (SFS-EN 50160) require that the distribution voltage is 230 V (phase-to-earth).
-Voltage quality measurement is done on a 10-minute average: 95 % of the measured voltages must be ±10 % of the nominal voltage and all measured voltages must be +10...-15 % of the nominal voltage.
+Voltage quality measurement is done on a 10-minute average: 95 % of the measured voltages must be ± 10 % of the nominal voltage and all measured voltages must be ± 10 % of the nominal voltage and all measured voltages must be ± 10 ...-15 % of the nominal voltage.
 This measurement is usually taken from 20/0.4 kV distribution transformers on MV overhead lines (rural areas) and cable networks (urban areas) so the 20kV medium voltage is the side where the voltage has to be controlled for all distribution transformers behind the feeding transformer by controlling the load tap changer.
 This control model is commonly called bus regulation.